 PU sandwich panel, also known as polyurethane sandwich panel, polyurethane composite panel and polyurethane energy-saving panel, the product of the sandwich panel lines, is the polyurethane insulation sandwich panel for building.
 The product is a double-layer colour steel plate with polyurethane rigid foam as an insulation layer.
 It is usually used in the wall and roof enclosure system of industrial plants, logistics storage and integrated houses.

-PIR sandwich panel, also known as polyisocyanate sandwich panel, is a foaming material made by reaction of isocyanate with polyether after the catalyst.
+PIR sandwich panel, the product of PIR sandwich panel also known as polyisocyanate sandwich panel, is a foaming material made by reaction of isocyanate with polyether after the catalyst.
 Its physical and fire resistance are better than those of general polyurethane.
 It is an ideal organic low-temperature insulation material, which has small thermal conductivity, light shockproof and strong adaptability.
 It is widely used in oil refineries, chemical plants, ethylene, chemical fertilizer, cold storage and the construction industry.

 (1) Difference in fire resistance:

 PU foam: generally B3 grade, by adding flame retardants, it can reach B2 grade.

 PIR foam: generally B2 grade, by adjusting the concentration of polyisocyanurate acid ring and other formula technology, it can reach the B1 level, and the oxygen index can reach more than 35%.

 PU foam: the thermal conductivity is generally 0.022 to 0.026 W/mK (25 degrees Celsius).

 PIR foam: thermal conductivity can be as low as 0.018 W/mK (25 degrees Celsius).